 Day trip from tokyo to chiba

-Photo by iStock.com/show999
+Chiba City’s got it all. | Photo by iStock.com/show999

 One of the closest day trips from Tokyo, Chiba City is packed with all things traditional as well as some amazing modern creations too.
-The castle is a folk museum with plenty to learn, and Chiba Shrine is an impressive spot not to be missed.
+The castle is a folk museum with plenty to learn, and Chiba Shrine is not to be missed.
 You can enjoy some great art at the Hoki Museum, which focuses on realism and has a variety of works.
 There is also the Chiba Museum of Art and the Science Museum, so no one is left wanting on the museum front.

 22. Katsunuma

-2 hours 10 minutes from Shinjuku Station
+2 hours 30 minutes by train from Shinjuku Station

 ¥1,980 (one way)